-- Place the vegetables in a large bowl, big enough to accommodate all the veggies and still having some head space left to allow tossing.
+- Place the vegetables in a large bowl, big enough to accommodate all the veggies, and still have some head space left to allow tossing.
 Pour the dressing all over the vegetables and toss well to coat the veggies with an even layer of the dressing.

 - Transfer the vegetables onto the baking dish and spread evenly.
 Sprinkle additional salt and pepper on top.

-- Bake on the second rack from the top for about 35 minutes (slightly firmer) to 45 minutes (slightly softer and creamer, as shown on pictures in the post).
-Start checking at 30 minutes as different ovens bake differently.
+- Bake on the second rack from the top for about 35 minutes (slightly firmer) to 45 minutes (slightly softer and creamer, as shown in pictures in the post).
+Start checking at 30 minutes, as different ovens bake differently.
 Serve the roasted vegetables immediately.